norahkerendian/Recipe-Analysis-Project/README.md

 ## Hypothesis Testing

-To further explore the main question-*Does the complexity of a recipe—measured by the number of steps or ingredients—affect how it is rated by others?*-it would be worth while to see the relationship between the number of steps and the rating.
+To further explore the main question-*Does the complexity of a recipe—measured by the number of steps or minutes—affect how it is rated by others?*-it would be worth while to see the relationship between the number of steps and the rating.
 To investigate this, it will be useful to run a permutation test.
 A permutation test is preferred over a standard hypothesis test because the main goal is to determine whether the two groups-recipes with `n_steps` less than or equal to the median number of steps and recipes with `n_steps` greater than the median number of steps-look like they come from the same population.

 There is reason to hypothesize that recipes with more steps are rated lower on average.
 This could be due to their complexity intimidating or frustrating users, leading to lower ratings, or because such recipes are prone to execution errors, resulting in unsatisfactory outcomes.
 To test this, the test statistic of the difference of means between the two groups was calculated.
 This is appropriate because the alternative hypothesis has a certain direction posits a specific direction: recipes with more steps tend to receive lower ratings.

+During this test, a column named `lower_median_steps` was created which consists of boolean values to help create the two groups.
+This column will be used in other sections of this report.

 To investigate this, the following was conducted: